Scottish town shares agony of U.S. school tragedy

 The Dunblane shootings were particularly shocking for a country where the police are not routinely armed and gun crime is relatively unusual.
 Of the 636 murders in England and Wales in 2010/11, 60 were shootings.
 Last year, firearms were used in 0.3 percent of all recorded crimes.

 The Dunblane gunman, Thomas Hamilton, was a 43-year-old known locally as a misfit and a loner.
-He had been sacked as a Scout leader after complaints about his behaviour around young boys.
+He had been sacked as a Scout leader after complaints about his behavior around young boys.

 A government inquiry after the rampage recommended tougher vetting of voluntary workers as well as closer scrutiny of those applying to own a gun.
 Hamilton's four weapons were all legal.